junxit/us-congress-bills-111/metadata.md

 - 2010-07-28 — Referred to House Transportation and Infrastructure
 - 2010-07-28 — Referred to the Committee on Transportation and Infrastructure, and in addition to the Committee on Financial Services, for a period to be subsequently determined by the Speaker, in each case for consideration of such provisions as fall within the jurisdiction of the committee concerned.
 - 2010-07-28 — Sponsor introductory remarks on measure.
 (CR E1450-1452)
+- 2010-07-29 — Committee Consideration and Mark-up Session Held.
+- 2010-07-29 — Committee Consideration and Mark-up Session Held.
+- 2010-07-29 — Ordered to be Reported (Amended) by Voice Vote.
+- 2010-07-29 — Ordered to be Reported (Amended) by Voice Vote.
+- 2010-07-29 — Referred to the Subcommittee on Economic Development, Public Buildings and Emergency Management.
+- 2010-07-29 — Subcommittee on Economic Development, Public Buildings and Emergency Management Discharged.
+- 2010-09-29 — Committee on Financial Services discharged.
+- 2010-09-29 — Committee on Financial Services discharged.
+- 2010-09-29 — Placed on the Union Calendar, Calendar No. 390.
+- 2010-09-29 — Reported (Amended) by the Committee on Transportation.
+H. Rept.
+111-652, Part I.
+- 2010-09-29 — Reported (Amended) by the Committee on Transportation.
+H. Rept.
+111-652, Part I.